Classical Studies Graduate Students Database

 Tara Wells

-Tara (she/her) is a PhD candidate in her 5th year in Duke's Classical Studies program.
+Tara (she/her) is a PhD candidate in her 6th year in Duke's Classical Studies program.
 Tara received an MA from the University of Maryland - College Park (2020) and a BA from Oberlin College (2018), both in Latin & Greek.
 However, Tara’s interests and skills range far beyond philological work as she also has vast experience working with material culture and participating in archaeological and historically-focused programs and projects.
-Some recent highlights include being a Regular Member at the American School of Classical Studies at Athens (ASCSA) and serving as a ceramics specialist on the Pompeii I.14 Project (director Allison Emmerson), with previous experiences at the ASCSA, American Academy in Rome, Intercollegiate Center for Classical Studies in Rome, American Excavations at Morgantina, Hellenic Education and Research Center in Greece, Smithsonian National Museum of the American Indian, Nasher Museum at Duke University, Duke’s Center for Multicultural Affairs.
+Some recent highlights include being a Regular Member at the American School of Classical Studies at Athens (ASCSA) and serving as a ceramics specialist on the Pompeii I.14 Project (director Allison Emmerson), with previous experiences at the ASCSA, American Academy in Rome, Intercollegiate Center for Classical Studies in Rome, American Excavations at Morgantina, Hellenic Education and Research Center in Greece, Smithsonian National Museum of the American Indian, Nasher Museum at Duke University, and Duke’s Center for Multicultural Affairs.
 She has also assisted in teaching study abroad programs in Rome.
-Tara has received numerous generous funding awards to support all of these opportunities, from her home departments as well external organizations including the AIA, SCS, CAMWS, Eta Sigma Phi, the Andrew M. Mellon Foundation, and the American Friends of Herculaneum.
+Tara is grateful to have received many generous funding awards to support these opportunities, from her home departments as well external organizations including the AIA, SCS, CAMWS, Eta Sigma Phi, the Andrew M. Mellon Foundation, and the American Friends of Herculaneum.

 Contact Info: